How to Make

 - - 1 cup (250 ml) of water

 Stir the mixture for a few minutes using a wooden spoon (never use metal bowls or utensils with yeast).
 The idea is to get lots of air into the mixture, which will help the yeast develop.
 The starter should wind up having the consistency of thick gravy or pancake batter.
 Do not be overly concerned if there are a few lumps in the mixture.

-The starter needs to ferment for about 4-8 hours.
+The starter needs to ferment for several hours.
 If you are familiar with sourdough baking, you know that sourdough starters have a "peak" in their bubbly activity, then tend to go flat or dormant after that.
 For best results, you want to ferment your starter right up to its peak.
-Depending upon how strong or weak your initial starter was, the peak might take anywhere from 3 to 8 hours.
+Depending upon how strong or weak your initial starter is plus temperature, the peak might take anywhere from 3 to 8 hours.
 With a new starter, check it every few hours or so to get an idea of when your starter reaches its peak.
 Don't worry if you are too early in the peak.
 But too late, and your bread won't rise enough.
 If you see lots of tiny bubble on the surface of the starter, it is ready to use.

 Copyright (c)1998-2012 Joe Jaworski.
 Reproduction by any means is strictly prohibited without permission.

 I am not affiliated with any brands or product names mentioned on this web site.